These are the people who keep Ya’ Thi Néné running.

 Hatchet Lake & Wollaston

-Thomas is the Community Land Technician for Hatchet Lake and Wollaston.
+Thomas is a member of the Hatchet Lake Denesųłiné First Nation and is the Community Land Technician for Hatchet Lake and Wollaston.

 Black Lake & Stony Rapids